HaydenLeBaron/mdwiki-cartographer/README.md

 * All files in the wiki are in one directory
 * All files are .md files
 * All links are in the markdown style, e.g. `[File description here](file_name_here)`
+* There may be other assumptions that I haven't pinned down.
+So far I have only tested it on the test wiki included in the repository.

+## Quick demo

+Make sure you have the graphviz package installed first.

+To see the program at work without creating your own wiki, just `cd` into the root of the repository and run `./cartographer ./testwiki/ index map.dot`.
+This will generate an svg graph of `testwiki`.
+Now open `map.dot.svg` in a web browser.

 ## How to run